pvalls/raspberry-pi-4-plex-server-guide/README.md

 		$ sudo apt-get install real-vnc-viewer
 		$ sudo raspi-config #turn on vnc remote access
 		```

+		If you are more advanced and comfortable with linux terminal, you may simply set up your raspberry for ssh connection.
+I recommend using services such as [ngrok](https://ngrok.com) or [no-ip](https://www.noip.com).

-***Note**: We use Raspbian because it is the official and most supported, stable and hardware-compatible distro for the Raspberry.
+>  **Note**: We use Raspbian because it is the official and most supported, stable and hardware-compatible distro for the Raspberry.
 It is also very lightweight.

 ## Install Plex Media server